November 14th, 2010

 Put the thyme, garlic, butter plus a little salt and pepper inside the pheasant.
 I had some fat leftover from some foie gras, so I used that instead of butter, goose fat would also be good.
 Wrap the bacon around the pheasant’s breast (see my picture) – game birds are quite lean, so the fat in the bacon adds flavour and keeps the bird moist.
 You don’t need to tie or skewer the bacon, it should stay on without assistance.

-Roast your pheasant for about an hour.
+Roast your pheasant for 30 minutes to an hour, depending on size – this one was quite large.
 I normally add the wine to the tray after about 15 minutes of cooking – this adds to the juices’ flavour when you baste the bird a couple of times during the roasting.
 I have a very savoury tooth, as opposed to a sweet one, so if you like a sweet flavour, add some port instead of wine.

 When the bacon looks crispy, an hour later, your bird should be done.
 There’s no need to over cook game, it’s not dangerous to eat it slightly pink (unlike chicken or turkey) and you don’t want to dry it out.
 If you want to make the skin a little crispy, you can remove the bacon at this stage, baste the bird and give it 10 minutes more – don’t overdo it or the pheasant will be too dry.